 United States of America

-The EV/EBITDA NTM ratio of Apple Inc. is significantly higher than the median of its peer group: around 13.00.
-According to these financial ratios Apple Inc.'s valuation is way above the market valuation of its peer group.
+The P/Earnings NTM ratio of Okta Inc. is significantly lower than the median of its peer group: around 23.00.
+The company valuation of Okta Inc. according to these metrics is way below the market valuation of its peer group.

-The EV/EBITDA NTM ratio of Apple Inc. is significantly higher than the average of its sector (Computer Hardware): 9.16.
-According to these financial ratios Apple Inc.'s valuation is way above the market valuation of its sector.
+The P/Earnings NTM ratio of Okta Inc. is significantly lower than the average of its sector (Software): 24.96.
+The company valuation of Okta Inc. according to these metrics is way below the market valuation of its sector.

-The EV/EBITDA NTM ratio of Apple Inc. is significantly higher than its historical 5-year average: 14.1.
-The (current) company valuation of Apple Inc. is therefore way above its valuation average over the last five years.
+The P/Earnings NTM ratio of Okta Inc. is significantly lower than its historical 5-year average: N/A. The (current) company valuation of Okta Inc. is therefore way below its valuation average over the last five years.

 Many methods can be used to value a company.
 In reality, business valuation is often a combination of these different approaches.
 One of the most widely used quantitative methods is the market multiples method.
 The market valuation is utilized generally as a primary market input, to provide an objective starting point for the valuation.
 Put simply, this method multiplies the sales or profits of a business by an industry averaged multiplier to calculate the Market Value of the business.

 Current multiples include:

 - Historical multiples based on standardized financials for the last completed fiscal period: Last, Last Twelve Months (LTM);

 - Forward multiples based on consensus estimates for the current fiscal period and next ones: Next Twelve Months (NTM), FY0, FY1.

 Current multiples based on per-share metrics (such as earnings per share or book value per share) are calculated using the last closing price, while current multiples based on company-level metrics (such as net sales, EBIT or EBITDA) are calculated using the current market cap or EV (Enterprise Value).